vladamatena/h2x/README.md

 - Registration
 - Transport logon
 - Transport logoff
-- Forwarding messages from Hangouts to Jabber (Barely working, all message are resend every time, ...)
+- Forwarding messages from Hangouts to Jabber and vice versa (Barely working, not tested)
 - Basic presence for contacts on Hangouts contact list

 ### Not working(I would like to implement)

-- Propper routing of messages from Hangouts to Jabber
+- Proper routing of messages from Hangouts to Jabber
-- Routing of messages from Jabber to Hangouts
+- Proper routing of messages from Jabber to Hangouts
+- Solve matching conversations to contacts
 - Subscription to Hangouts contact presence
 - Showing Jabber presence on Hangouts
 - Adding new users to Hangouts